KTAB-TV: History

 Big Country TV Inc., a group majority-owned and led by KRBC-TV general manager Bill Terry, filed with the Federal Communications Commission (FCC) in March 1978 for a construction permit to build a new TV station on ultra high frequency (UHF) channel 32 in Abilene.
-The group waited a year before receiving FCC approval in March 1979, announcing it would be a CBS affiliate.
-At the time, KTXS-TV in Sweetwater was a dual affiliate of CBS and ABC, though it heavily favored ABC.
+The group waited a year before receiving FCC approval in March 1979, announcing it would be a CBS affiliate and bringing full network service to Abilene.
+At the time, KTXS-TV in Sweetwater was an affiliate of CBS and ABC, though by that time it heavily favored ABC.
 As such, CBS affiliation was available.
-Picking up CBS gave the new station, designated KTAB, an immediate audience draw: most Dallas Cowboys football games.
+Cable viewers could watch the full CBS schedule via Dallas' KDFW-TV.
+Picking up CBS gave the new station, which took the call letters KTAB-TV, an immediate audience draw: most Dallas Cowboys football games.

-In staffing KTAB, Terry poached a number of key employees from KRBC-TV, then the leading news station in Abilene.
+In staffing KTAB, Terry poached a number of key employees from his former employer, then the leading news station in Abilene.
 Larry Fitzgerald, a 25-year veteran of KRBC, left that station to become channel 32's first news director.
-Sportscaster Bob Bartlett joined KTAB as a news anchor; he has remained with KTAB as of 2019.
+Sportscaster Bob Bartlett joined KTAB as a news anchor; he remained with KTAB as of 2019.
 Meanwhile, equipment arrived at the studios and the transmitter site, 15 mi southeast of the city; at the latter, an oil rig trailer and winch were used to haul materials up the site.

 KTAB began broadcasting on October 6, 1979.
-On Abilene's cable television system, it replaced Dallas CBS affiliate KDFW-TV.
+It took the cable slot previously occupied by KDFW.
 It benefited in its first year from the Cowboys and a strong performance by the CBS network.

 When KTAB signed on, KRBC had led the Abilene market's news ratings by a wide margin, obtaining as much as 80 percent of the audience, but by 1983, KTAB had edged ahead of KRBC in news viewership.
-After the Minneapolis-based International Broadcasting Corporation, owned by stockholder Thomas Scallen, acquired KTAB in 1984, the station's news ratings continued to grow.
-By 1985, its 10 p.m. newscast was attracting a 52 percent share, among the highest in the nation, and its noon and 6 p.m. newscasts led in their time slots.
+The Minneapolis-based International Broadcasting Corporation, owned by businessman Thomas Scallen, acquired KTAB in 1984, netting Terry a handsome return on his investment of just five years prior.
+Under the new owners, KTAB's news ratings continued to grow.
+By 1985, KTAB had firmly established itself as the Abilene market's news leader and one of the strongest CBS affiliates in the country.
+Its 10 p.m. newscast was attracting a 52 percent share, among the highest in the nation, and its noon and 6 p.m. newscasts led in their time slots.
 Among all Areas of Dominant Influence ranked above 100 with three network affiliates, per a Television/Radio Age analysis of Arbitron data from November 1985, only six stations posted higher news ratings.